Kttra/RetroGamesCplus/README.md

-# GamesInCplus
+# Retro Games in C++
-Random games in C++ using the SFML Graphics package.
+Retro games implemented in C++ using the SFML Graphics package.